The 5-star Kindle Paperwhite 2018 is on sale for £89, saving £30

-The brand-new Amazon Kindle Paperwhite, an e-reader we awarded a 5-star review, has seen an impressive reduction in the Black Friday deals sale.
+Amazon Black Friday deals roll on and one of the continuing highlights is a £30 saving on the 5-star Kindle Paperwhite.
+A product that was only released last week.

-In what’s looking like the start of a week of exceptional deals for Amazon Black Friday, Amazon has just reduced the price of its latest 2018 Kindle Paperwhite down from £119.99 to an astonishing £89.99.
-Considering this Kindle was only released earlier in November, this deal is an absolute must-buy.
+Amazon has reduced the price of its latest 2018 Kindle Paperwhite down from £119.99 to an astonishing £89.99.
+We recently reviewed the Paperwhite and gave it 5/5.

 Best Kindle Deals